 The West Nipissing Economic Development Committee, is committed and engaged with a vested interest in the community.
 With a focus on attracting investments and job creation and retention, we work with businesses to provide support and promote a healthy business process in our development-friendly Municipality.
-Mayor Joanne Savage and Councillor Lise Sénécal sit on this committee among other members of the community.
+Mayor Kathleen Thorne Rochon and Councillor Jérôme Courchesne sit on this committee among other members of the community.

 Community Improvement Plan

-The Municipality of West Nipissing is pleased to announce the launch of the 2022 Community Improvement Plan (CIP), designed to provide key revitalization strategies for the Municipality of West Nipissing to stimulate and promote growth in local businesses, tourism, and economic development.
-The Plan includes two grant programs which provide financial incentives for development, regeneration, or remediation projects.
+In 2022, the Municipality of West Nipissing re-launched the Community Improvement Plan; designed to provide key revitalization strategies for the Municipality of West Nipissing to stimulate and promote growth in local businesses, tourism, and economic development.
+The Plan included two grant programs which provided financial incentives for development, regeneration, or remediation projects.

 West Nipissing hosted the International Plowing Match, which had over 81,000 attendees and was named a top 100 event in Ontario in 2019 by Festival Events Ontario.

 In 2018, MoneySense ranked West Nipissing as the “Best Place to Live in Canada” over 414 other Canadian cities due to affordable tax rates.

 - Expand All